eric-lowry/firebase-test/README.md

 # firebase-test
-A quick test of firebase
+A quick test of firebase.